Goro-Majima/OpenFoodFacts/README.md

 # OpenFoodFacts
 The goal is to create an interactive program connected to the database Open Food Facts.
 It can gather food products, compare them and recommand a healthier substitute to the user.
 The app will be created for french consumers only.

+The database will be displayed on the commande prompt and user can choose the action he wants by typing a number.

 ## Specifications

 The user is on terminal.
 The following choices are displayed: